Home Travel Tips Vehicle Registration in Australia – Rego Guide

 • In NSW you must buy the compulsory insurance (CTP – Green Slip) from an approved insurance company before the transfer of ownership.

-• In the VIC, you have to make an appointment in advance at Vicroads to make the transfer.
+• In VIC, you have to make an appointment in advance at Vicroads to make the transfer.

 • The Vehicle ID Check in SA is done at the inspection station at Regency Park Aéelaïde or at Mt Gambier.
 If you have an address more than 40km from an inspection station, the Vehicle ID Check is done at a police station.